 Transportation agencies and planning organizations often stress the importance of accessibility—connecting people to jobs and services—but formal accessibility analysis has traditionally fallen more upon academic researchers and advanced modelers.
 Meanwhile, our historical reliance on metrics like traffic speed, transit reliability and sidewalk coverage as proxy measures for accessibility-related outcomes has led to piecemeal implementation and unintended consequences like increased sprawl and rising transportation emissions.

 What We Do

-SSTI’s team of researchers, analysts and policy experts leverage a growing number of available tools and platforms—including Sugar Access, Conveyal, TransCAD, Network Analyst, and existing travel demand models—to conduct meaningful accessibility analyses and incorporate them into practical decision-making applications like benchmarking and project prioritization.
+SSTI’s team of researchers, analysts and policy experts leverage a growing number of available tools and platforms—including CUBE Access (formerly Sugar Access), Conveyal, TransCAD, Network Analyst, and existing travel demand models—to conduct meaningful accessibility analyses and incorporate them into practical decision-making applications like benchmarking and project prioritization.

 We work with state DOTs, metropolitan planning organizations (MPOs), local governments, and experts in the field, building on decades of relevant research, to help set up analytic platforms, integrate the right data sources, create workflows, and establish standards to guide the emerging field of accessibility analysis.
 Our research also helps tie accessibility to other important outcomes like vehicle miles traveled (VMT), mode choice decisions, and transportation costs.